The Massey vanishing conjecture for number fields: Proof of the Massey vanishing conjecture

-They share the same target since the two actions of~$\Gam_K$ on~$\Z$ coincide.
-The first row of~\eqref{e:P} is a short exact sequence of Galois modules whose underlying sequence of abelian groups splits (see~\eqref{i:3} above).
-We separately discuss the case where the first row of~\eqref{e:P} splits $\Gam_K$-equivariantly and the case where it does not.
+where we point out that the Galois action on~$\Z$ is trivial, since so is the conjugation action of~$\U$ on~$\Z$.
+According to~\eqref{i:3}, the sequence~\eqref{e:P} splits as a short exact sequence of abelian groups.
+We now separately discuss the case where it splits $\Gam_K$-equivariantly and the case where it does not.